Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Design

 \subsection{Survey Outline}

-Participants undertook the following workflow (see \Cref{fig:turker_workflow} in the Appendix).
-Participant were first assigned a treatment and randomly determined a perspective.
-After giving their informed consent to participate in our IRB approved study and completing a short tutorial, they subsequently answered twelve survey questions, two questions soliciting self-reports of survey question difficulty, and two attentiveness check questions.
-The survey questions were organized into four sections, each consisting of questions of different size and balance that were selected uniformly at random from the appropriate data set, and then randomly permuted within the section.
-A complete questionnaire therefore consisted of: \begin{itemize}[leftmargin=*] \item Section 1 (Q1--3): 3 \sbal{} questions (if \HEF{k}, then $k\in\{0,1,2\}$ respectively). \item Section 2 (Q4--7): 3 \sunbal{} questions (if \HEF{k}, then $k\in\{0,1,2\}$ respectively); followed by Q7 which is a repeat of Q4. \item Difficulty: self-reported rating for \smallq{} questions. \item Section 3 (Q8--10): 3 \lbal{} questions (if \HEF{k}, then $k\in\{0,1,2\}$ respectively). \item Section 4 (Q11-12): 2 \lunbal{} questions (if \HEF{k}, then $k=1$), one of each bundle size. \item Difficulty: self-reported rating for \largeq{} questions. \item Final page with two attentiveness check questions. \end{itemize} The pictures representing each good were randomly permuted for each survey question to avoid any effect of participants' biases towards the goods.
+Participants undertook the following workflow (see \cref{fig:turker_workflow}).
+First, participants gave their consent to partake in our IRB-approved study after being informed of the study description, benefits, risks, rights, and project manager contact information.
+After being assigned a treatment and a randomly determined perspective, they subsequently answered twelve scenario questions, two questions soliciting scenario difficulty, and two attentiveness check questions.
+The scenarios were organized into four sections, each consisting of scenarios of different instance size and allocation balance that were selected uniformly at random from the appropriate data set, and then randomly permuted within the section.
+A complete survey therefore consisted of: \begin{itemize}[leftmargin=*] \item Section 1 (S1--3): 3 \sbal{} scenarios.
+If the treatment is \HEF{k}, then $k\in\{0,1,2\}$ respectively. \item Section 2 (S4--7): 3 \sunbal{} scenarios followed by S7 which is a repeat of S4.
+If the treatment is \HEF{k}, then $k\in\{0,1,2\}$ respectively for (S4--S6). \item Difficulty: self-reported rating for \smallq{} scenarios. \item Section 3 (S8--10): 3 \lbal{} scenarios.
+If the treatment is \HEF{k}, then $k\in\{0,1,2\}$ respectively. \item Section 4 (S11-12): 2 \lunbal{} scenarios.
+If the treatment is \HEF{k}, then $k=1$. \item Difficulty: self-reported rating for \largeq{} scenarios. \end{itemize}

-\begin{paragraph}{Tutorials.} All participants were required to correctly answer a few tutorial questions prior to the survey questions.
+\begin{paragraph}{Tutorials.} All participants were required to correctly answer a few tutorial questions prior to the scenarios.

-The first tutorial taught participants that the reward of a bundle was equal to the sum of values of the goods inside that bundle.
-Participants were presented with a bundle consisting of three goods, which were highlighted in the marketplace, and were asked to compute the bundle's reward.
+The first tutorial taught participants that the value of a bundle was equal to the sum of values of the goods inside that bundle.
+Participants were presented with a bundle consisting of three goods, which were highlighted in the marketplace, and were asked to compute the bundle's value.